+Athanassoula and Bosma (1985) found that shells are not a good indicator of the presence of dust.
+Shell galaxies (64 items) of Wilkinson et al. (1987b) have rather higher dust contain than normal elliptical.
 Sikkema et al. (2007) detected central dust features out of dynamical equilibrium in all of their six shell galaxies.
 Using HST archival data, about half of all elliptical galaxies exhibit visible dust features (Lauer et al. 2005: 47% of 177 in field galaxies).
 On the other hand, Colbert et al. (2001) found evidence for dust features in approximately 75% of both the isolated and group galaxies (17 of 22 and 9 of 12, respectively).
 But in their sample also all of the galaxies that display shell/tidal features contain dust.
 Also Rampazzo et al. (2007) found all of their three shell galaxies to show evidence of dust features in their center.

 Moreover, Sikkema et al. (2007) discovered that the shells contain more dust per unit stellar mass than the main body of the galaxy.
 This could explain redder color of shells which is observed in many cases (Sect.
 3.4).
-Observational evidence for significant amounts of dust residing in a shell was also found (Stickel et al., 2004) in NGC 5128.
+Observational evidence for significant amounts of dust residing in a shell was also found in NGC 5128 (Stickel et al., 2004).

-In general, both the ionized and neutral gas contents of shell galaxies are thus comparable to those of normal early-type galaxies.
-However, arcs of ${\bf H\,I}$ have been discovered (Schiminovich et al., 1994, 1995) lying parallel to but outside of the outer stellar arcs in a few shell systems (Cen A = NGC 5128 and NGC 2865).
-In Centaurus A, gas has the same arc-like curvature but is displaced 1' to the outside of the stellar shells.
+In general, both the ionized and neutral gas contents of shell galaxies are thus comparable to those of normal early-type galaxies (Dupraz and Combes, 1986) or rather higher (Wilkinson et al., 1987b).
+However, arcs of HI have been discovered (Schiminovich et al., 1994, 1995) lying parallel to but outside of the outer stellar arcs in a few shell systems (Cen A = NGC 5128 and NGC 2865).
+In Centaurus A, gas has the same arc-like curvature but is displaced 1' (\sim 1 kpc) to the outside of the stellar shells.
 A similar discovery has been made by Balcells et al. (2001) in NGC 3656.
-The shell, at 9 kpc from the center, has traces of H I with velocities bracketing the stellar velocities, providing evidence for a dynamical association of H I and stars at the shell.
+The shell, at 9 kpc from the center, has traces of HI with velocities bracketing the stellar velocities, providing evidence for a dynamical association of HI and stars at the shell.
 Petric et al. (1997) found an off-centered HI ring in NGC 1210.
-A short report about HI in shell galaxies have been done by (Schiminovich et al., 1997).
+A short report about HI in shell galaxies has been done by (Schiminovich et al., 1997).